 -Subtotals Only: Applies the threshold condition only on the subtotal values.

-If you chose Quick Symbol earlier in this procedure, select the Allow users to display and hide thresholds check box if you want to allow other analysts to change between the metric value and the symbol that you have specified for the threshold value.
-Users can switch between the symbol and value using the F12 function key or by selecting Hide Threshold or Show Threshold from the Data menu.
+If you chose Quick Symbol earlier in this procedure, select the Allow users to display and hide the thresholds checkbox if you want to allow other analysts to change between the metric value and the symbol that you have specified for the threshold value.
+Users can switch between the symbol and value using the F12 function key or by selecting the Hide Threshold or Show Threshold from the Data menu.

 Click OK to save your new threshold definition.

 You can give a report’s row and column headers meaningful names by renaming them.
 By creating an alias for an object on a report, the object can be displayed on that report with a different name, without changing its name in the MicroStrategy project.

 You can hide a metric object (usually a column) on a grid report, yet that metric’s data will still be included in any subtotals and grand totals you might have displayed.

 With OLAP Services: